Cencoroll: Production

-Cencoroll is based on a one-shot manga entitled Amon Game written and illustrated by Atsuya Uki.
-The manga won the Grand Prix Award in Kodansha's Afternoon Shiki manga competition in 2005.
+Cencoroll is based on a one-shot manga entitled Amon Game (アモン・ゲーム), written and illustrated by Atsuya Uki.
+The manga won the Grand Prize in Kodansha's Spring 2005 Afternoon Shiki Shō, later being published in the September 2005 issue of Monthly Afternoon.
 In 2006, Anime Innovation Tokyo began an initiative to sponsor anime produced by independent animators and small studios and chose Cencoroll as their first sponsored project.
 In 2007, Uki created a Cencoroll short film and distributed it over the Internet; due to the praise it received, Uki decided to nearly singlehandedly write, design, direct, and animate a 30-minute Cencoroll film.
 Cencoroll marked the first time the production company Aniplex had agreed to back a project that was animated almost entirely by one person.
 Originally, the film was given the tentative title Untitle.

 Ryo of Supercell produced the film's music.
-The film's theme song is "Love & Roll" by Supercell, and was released on August 12, 2009 on Supercell's debut single "Kimi no Shiranai Monogatari" (君の知らない物語) along with an instrumental track featured in the trailer for Cencoroll called "Theme of 'Cencoroll'".
+The film's theme song is "Love & Roll" by Supercell, and was released on August 12, 2009 on Supercell's debut single "Kimi no Shiranai Monogatari" (君の知らない物語) along with an instrumental track featured in the trailer for Cencoroll called "Theme of 'Cencoroll.